Contact Us

 Overview

-Just Food Network Incorporated (JFN) is a newly formed organization in Florida dedicated to growing and supporting community-based good food systems that are healthy, fair, culturally appropriate and accessible to all with an emphasis on building a resilient and sustainable local food system and addressing food security.
-JFN was formed as a community response to the global supply chain crisis that has been impacting food supply chains for decades but was laid bare by COVID, the War on Ukraine and increased negative climate impacts caused by global warming.
+Just Food Network Incorporated (JFN) is dedicated to growing and supporting community-based good food systems that are healthy, fair, culturally appropriate and accessible to all with an emphasis on building a resilient and sustainable local food system and addressing food security.
+JFN was formed as a community response to the global supply chain crisis that has been impacting food supply chains for decades but was laid bare by COVID and increased negative climate impacts caused by global warming.
 Numerous community engagement efforts including listening sessions, focus groups and interviews with stakeholders across Northeast Florida indicated that the community is in dire need of a localized food system likely to help residents feed themselves regardless of what is happening on the local, national or global stage.

 Today, at least 81% of Americans live in Metropolitan areas which means communities need to bring farming to cities in order to secure and sustain a sufficient and reliable fresh food supply source.
 This will be done by and through partnerships with other organizations, landowners, farmers, residents, and others to build a robust and sustainable local food system likely to promote food resiliency, food justice, economic viability and a thriving hub of local food production and consumption.
 At JFN, we believe that we can grow better communities by connecting people with regeneratively grown good food in well designed green spaces created using community-engaged placemaking principles.